dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 ### <mark style="background: #BABD00;">Governance, Risks and Compliance:</mark>

 This lesson covers governance, risk, and compliance aspects in Cloud.
 Governance aspects include SLAs and information flow regulations.
 Risk assessment includes identification of critical assets, potential risks, and the classification of critical assets into risk categories.
-Compliance includes internal and external policy compliance
+Compliance includes internal and external policy compliance.

 <mark style="background: #BABD00;">Governance</mark> refers to the policies, processes, laws, and institutions that define the structure by which companies are directed and managed.